Problems of electoral representative democracy

 The Rules of New Demarchy

-- New Demarchy is a non-hierarchical, non-ideologic, and transnational movement which competes with traditional parties for votes to establish democratic legitimacy on local and national levels.
+- New Demarchy is a non-hierarchical, non-ideologic, and transnational organisation which competes with traditional parties for votes to establish democratic legitimacy on local and national levels.

-- Social or political innovators can submit proposals for the adoption, prolongation, or change of policies, public enterprises and other matters of the state or any community.
+- Social or political innovators can submit proposals for the adoption, prolongation, or change of policies, public enterprises and other collective action to address problems in society.
+Rating will prioritise problems and proposals, including advantage and disadvantages.

 - Collective intelligence is organised through public prediction markets which collect and aggregate consensus forecasts for the future impact of proposed policy changes.